ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/distribute-keytab-files.md %}

-Move the keytab files to some folder alluxio users can access and set the permissions as follows:
+Move the keytab files to somewhere `alluxio` user can access, and set the permissions as follows:

 {% include Kerberos-Security-Setup/set-keytab-files-permission.md %}

-# Server Configurations
+# Server Configuration
 There are several Alluxio configurations to set before starting a Kerberos-enabled cluster.

 {% include Kerberos-Security-Setup/server-configs.md %}